MicrosoftDocs/sdk-api/sdk-api-src/content/mssip/nf-mssip-cryptsipverifyindirectdata.md

 ### -param pSubjectInfo [in]

-A pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/mssip/ns-mssip-sip_subjectinfo_">SIP_SUBJECTINFO</a> structure that contains information about the message subject.
+A pointer to a [SIP_SUBJECTINFO](https://docs.microsoft.com/windows/desktop/api/mssip/ns-mssip-sip_subjectinfo)a> structure that contains information about the message subject.

 ### -param pIndirectData [in]

-A pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/mssip/ns-mssip-sip_indirect_data_">SIP_INDIRECT_DATA</a> structure that contains information about the hashed subject information.
+A pointer to a [SIP_INDIRECT_DATA](https://docs.microsoft.com/windows/desktop/api/mssip/ns-mssip-sip_indirect_data)a> structure that contains information about the hashed subject information.

 ## -returns